Guides

 Path TracingOffOffOnOff

-Frame Generation (for Overdrive Mode)DLSS “Quality”DLSS FG “Quality”
+Frame Generation (for Overdrive Mode)DLSS “Quality”DLSS FG “Balanced”

 Path tracing/ray tracing only at 1080p